mbimm333/ireland-demo/pages/about.md

 Robert Petrie was 15 at this time with no younger siblings.
 His father's occupation is listed as shoemaker journeyman.
 Robert's occupation is listed as a plumber's apprentice.

 The exact neighbourhood where Mary and Robert met was full of tenements and poorhouses, populated largely by Irish immigrants to the city.
-Due to redevelopment after WWII, their exact addresses no longer exist.
+Due to post-WWII redevelopment, their exact addresses no longer exist.